 Ensure energy supply.
 Reverse the declining trend and increase oil and gas production, improve integration with neighbouring countries and boost investment in energy infrastructure, including the development of key hydro and nuclear projects in order to replace fossil fuels imports.

-Diversify energy supply and incorporate renewables to Argentina’s energy matrix.
+Diversify energy supply and incorporate renewables into Argentina’s energy matrix.

 Argentina is considering restructuring its electricity market.
-From a situation where the electricity is largely subsidized to guaranty low prices, it is updating strategic priorities and accordingly reallocating the incentives.
-Among the measures taken are: 1) gradual reduction of subsidies for gas and electricity demand; 2) renegotiation of the distribution and transmission tariffs that have been frozen since 2002; 3) price increases for non-conventional gas; 4) international bids for renewable energy projects; and 5) bids for new thermal capacity.
+From a situation where the electricity is largely subsidized to guarantee low prices, it is updating strategic priorities and accordingly reallocating the incentives.
+Among the measures taken are: (a) gradual reduction of subsidies for gas and electricity demand; (b) renegotiation of the distribution and transmission tariffs that have been frozen since 2002; (c) price increases for non-conventional gas; (d) international bids for renewable energy projects; and (e) bids for new thermal capacity.

-The strategy aims to (i) decrease fossil imports; (ii) improve grid connexions with neighbouring countries; and (iii) increase by 50% the electricity generation by 2025, including the possible addition of 800 MW of nuclear and 10 GW of renewables.
-As part of the solution to improve energy supply security, decarbonization and access to energy, the share of nuclear energy in the electricity mix is expected to reach 10% in the mid term.
+The strategy aims to: (a) decrease fossil imports; (b) improve grid connexions with neighbouring countries; and (c) increase the electricity generation by 2025 with the addition of 10 GW of renewables.
+The fourth nuclear power plant (a 1200 MW pressurized water reactor) would be connected to the grid in December 2027.
+Its construction would begin in the year 2020.
+As part of the solution to improve energy supply security, decarbonization and access to energy, the share of nuclear energy in the electricity mix is expected to remain at least 10% by the year 2050.

-Gas and oil currently prevail in the energy mix of Argentina, which is a net importer, with consequences on the cost of electricity and its energy supply security.
-The country also needs to expand the population’s access to energy, particularly in remote areas, and wishes to reduce its greenhouse gas (GHG) emissions.
-As the Argentinian electricity grid is not significantly connected with neighbouring countries, this lack of power cannot be compensated through electricity imports.
+Currently, gas and oil sources prevail in the energy mix of Argentina, which is a net importer, with consequences on the cost of electricity and its energy supply security.
+The country also needs to expand the population’s access to energy, particularly in remote areas, and wishes to reduce its greenhouse gas emissions.
+As Argentina’s electricity grid is not significantly connected with neighbouring countries, this lack of power cannot be compensated through electricity imports.

 1.2.2 Structure of electric power sector

-Laws No. 15.336 and No. 24.065, together with their respective regulatory decrees, establish the general legal framework that defined the dynamics of generation, transportation and distribution in the electricity system, including the categorization of the actors legitimately recognized and qualified to operate in the electricity sector.
+Laws No. 15.336 and No. 24 065, together with their respective regulatory decrees, establish the general legal framework that defined the dynamics of generation, transportation and distribution in the electricity system, including the categorization of the actors legitimately recognized and qualified to operate in the electricity sector.
 It is important to stress that under this framework the transport and distribution of electricity are defined as a public service, while generation is considered of general interest.
-While in the first two cases, considered natural monopolies, the National State — through the Ministry of Energy and the Electricity National Regulator Entity (ENRE) — has the power to establish specific regulations, in the case of generation system it requires regulation only for those aspects and circumstances that affect the general interest.
+While in the first two cases, considered natural monopolies, the State — through the Government Secretariat of Energy and the Electricity National Regulator Entity — has the power to establish specific regulations, in the case of the generation system it requires regulation only for those aspects and circumstances that affect the general interest.

-The Electricity National Regulator Entity (ENRE) was created as an independent agency within the Energy Secretariat.
+The Electricity National Regulator Entity was created as an independent agency within the Government Secretariat of Energy.
 Its objective is to control the enforcement of regulations on behalf of the agents of the market, thus defending the user’s interests.
-With the creation of the Ministry of Energy this objective has not only been maintained but also the agency’s activities and the organizational structure have been consolidated.
+With the creation of the Government Secretariat of Energy, this objective has not only been maintained but also the agency’s activities and the organizational structure have been consolidated.

-The Wholesale Electricity Market Administrator Company (CAMMESA) is a private managed public company created with the purpose of administering the operation of the Wholesale Electricity Market and of conducting the electricity scheduled dispatch.
-Wholesale Electric Market agents own 80% of CAMMESA’s share package while the remaining 20% is held by the Energy Policy Coordination Secretariat who assumes the representation of the general interest and of the captive users.
-The indicated 80% is integrated in equal parts of 20% each by the generating agents, carriers, distributors and large users.
+The Wholesale Electricity Market Administrator Company (CAMMESA) is a privately managed public company created with the purpose of administering the operation of the wholesale electricity market and of conducting the scheduled dispatch of electricity.
+Wholesale electric market agents own 80% of CAMMESA’s shares, while the remaining 20% are held by the Energy Policy Coordination Secretariat, which assumes the representation of the general interest and of the captive users.
+The indicated 80% is held in equal parts of 20% each by the generating agents, carriers, distributors and large users.